This website is not affiliated with any government organizations. We provide time saving tools. Updated for 2026

 There are several ways to apply for Medicaid in Alabama:

-• Online: Visit medicaid.alabama.gov
+• Online: medicaid.alabama.gov

-• By Phone: Call 1-800-362-1504
+• By phone: 1-800-362-1504

-• In Person: Visit your local Department of Social Services or Medicaid office
+• In person: Visit your local Department of Social Services or Medicaid office

-• By Mail: Request a paper application from your local Medicaid office
+• By mail: Request a paper application from your local Medicaid office

 If you don't qualify for Medicaid in Alabama, you may be eligible for subsidized health insurance through the Health Insurance Marketplace.